Superfund Sites in Reuse in California

 For more information:

-As of December 2023, EPA had data on one on-site business.
-This business employed 10 people and generated an estimated $970,000 in annual sales revenue.
+As of December 2024, EPA had data on one on-site business.
+EPA did not have further economic details related to this business.
 For additional information click here.

 For more information: